 Busan is a bustling and most happening city in South Korea.
 It is second only to the South Korean capital Seoul.
 But, it has a lot to offer for the tourists visiting the city.
+I was told by a very good friend who traveled here for his Law Firm, Avant and fell in love with the city.
 I was thrilled to get a feel of the popular and historic temples, arts and culture as well as enjoy some sumptuous Korean food.

 Top Places to Visit